sethbaldridge87/MERN/README.md

 # Create React Express App

+MERN Stack app that scrapes data from the Google Books API.
+Users can then save a personal list of books, which they can also delete from.

+Technologies used: node.js, mongoDB, mongoose, express, ReactJS, Materialize

+Check it out here: https://the-book-nook.herokuapp.com/

 ## About This Boilerplate

 This setup allows for a Node/Express/React app which can be easily deployed to Heroku.